Puzzles, Games, And Mental Health For Seniors

-Board games, cards, puzzles, computer games, and word games are all enjoyable ways to pass free time and socialize with others.
+Board games, cards, puzzles, computer games, and word games are enjoyable ways to pass free time and socialize.
 But they might also be more than that.

 Given the manifest benefits, It’s not surprising that word games, computer games, and puzzle games for mental health abound.
 Not only are these games a great way to socialize, but they also seem to keep us mentally sharp as we age.

 Recent years have seen the development of an entire industry around puzzles, computer games, word games, and even board games geared specifically toward mental exercise and the prevention of age-related cognitive deterioration.
 Games for dementia prevention and games to fend off Alzheimer’s are now available on store shelves everywhere.
 Designed and created specifically to increase mental health and prevent memory loss, these games, if regularly played, can help with mental clarity.

 The theory is simple: certain games i.e. mental games, memory games, and puzzles, exercise the mental muscles, which in turn keeps the brain active and sharp.
 Our mental capacities seem to work the same way our cardiovascular and muscular systems do.
 Exercise and stimulation lead to health and longevity.

 Games slow cognitive degeneration because they ‘work out’ our brains.
 Some games work to improve memory, while others activate problem-solving capacities.
 One thing that available research does indicate is that games only help if they’re activating the capacity in question.
 You must play a game that activates memory to improve or prevent memory loss.